 Mini-split heat pump systems are ductless heating and cooling systems.
 These highly efficient products are an increasingly popular alternative to traditional heating and cooling systems and often replace space heaters and window units.
 They are well-suited to improving comfort in poorly heated or cooled rooms or areas.
-Mini-split heat pump systems are ideal for commercial spaces with rooms that have individually controlled temperatures, such as a hotels, nursing homes, healthcare facilities or dental offices.
+Mini-split heat pump systems are ideal for commercial spaces with rooms that have individually controlled temperatures, such as hotels, nursing homes, healthcare facilities, and multifamily buildings.

 Savings and Incentives from Efficiency Maine

-Mini-split heat pump units are highly efficient systems that save energy and reduce heating costs.
-Units with at least 18 SEER (Seasonal Energy Efficiency Ratio) and 12 HSPF (Heating Seasonal Performance Factor) qualify for incentives from the Efficiency Maine Business Incentive Program:
+Mini-split heat pump units are highly efficient systems that save energy and may reduce heating costs.
+Units must meet the minimum HSPF (Heating Seasonal Performance Factor) requirements in order to qualify for incentives from Efficiency Maine.

 - Reduced maintenance costs – Today’s best heat pumps are easy to maintain.

 - Comfort – With advances in controls, heat pumps can maintain very constant temperatures.

 - Safety – Because heat pumps are electrically powered, there is no risk of combustion gas leaks.

 - Air quality – Heat pumps filter air as they heat, cool and dehumidify.

 - Cold temperature performance – As outdoor temperatures drop, so does the efficiency of an air-source heat pump.
 For example, a unit that delivers four units of heat for every unit of electricity at 50°F, may only deliver two units of heat for every unit of electricity at -15°F. If the temperature drops low enough, the system may turn off completely.
 For this reason, air-source heat pumps are typically used as a supplemental heat source, coupled with an alternative source of heat.